zilcheema/mena-education-mismatch/README.md

 ## 🔑 Key Findings
 The analysis reveals a structural divergence between the two economies:

 * **Saudi Arabia (High Elasticity):** The regression line shows a **steep negative slope**.
 This indicates that the Saudi labor market is highly sensitive to economic growth; as GDP rises, graduate unemployment drops significantly.
-This is characteristic of an economy where public sector spending (linked to oil revenue/GDP) is a primary driver of professional employment.
+This is characteristic of an economy where public sector spending (linked to oil revenue) is a primary driver of professional employment.
 * **Canada (Low Elasticity):** The trend line is **flatter**.
 This suggests a mature labor market where graduate unemployment is less about cyclical GDP growth and more likely driven by structural mismatches (skills gaps) that mere economic expansion cannot fix.

 ---